Choose how to make your payment

 Please note that all 5th year undergraduate Medical students are NOT supported by the Student Loan Company but will be eligible to be sponsored by the NHS Student bursary, you will be invoiced personally if you have not sent or brought a copy of your assessment letter to the Finance Enquiry Office in the Registry.

-All International students who are sponsored by their Government or Home University will not be required to complete the Tuition Fee task but the Finance Enquiry Office in the Registry would like a copy of your award letter.
+All International students who are sponsored by their Government or Home University will not be required to complete the Tuition Fee task but the Finance Enquiry Office would like a copy of your award letter.

 UEA does not accept payment by American Express